 Journal of the American Medical Association, February 2013

-The price of false beliefs: unrealistic expectations as a contributor to the health
+The price of false beliefs: unrealistic expectations as a contributor to the healthcare crisis.

 The Annals of Family Medicine, November-December 2012